semolex/zfdb/README.md

 ['my_db']
 >>> db.records() # List all records inside database.
 []
->>> db.insert('new_record', '1')  # Iitializes new record inside database.
+>>> db.insert('new_record', '1')  # Initializes new record inside database.
 INFO: Record [new_record] inserted into [my_db] database True
 >>> db.records()  # New record in now present at database.
 ['new_record']
->>> rec = db.find('new_record')  # Fetched data from passed record.
+>>> rec = db.find('new_record')  # Fetches data from passed record.
 Also list of record names can be used.
 INFO: Fetched [1] records from [my_db]
 >>> rec
 [<zfdb.core.Record object at 0x1027a7eb8>]  # Result is the list of "Record" objects.
-Those objects are wrappers around raw data and additional ifo about record.
+Those objects are wrappers around raw data and additional info about record.
 >>> rec[0].raw() # Show raw data
 b'1'
 >>> rec[0].to_text()  # Attempt to convert data into text